 Which Shipments Should Use Intermodal Shipping?

-If you have a shipment making a particularly long haul, or one in which you’re utilizing freight and LTL shipping to save on cost, intermodal shipping might be a good option.
-Typically, hauls delivered within 200 to 300 miles of a major metropolitan area benefit from intermodal shipping.
+Intermodal shipping is an excellent choice for shipments covering long distances or those combining freight and less-than-truckload (LTL) shipping to save costs.
+Typically, shipments within 200 to 300 miles of a major metropolitan area benefit most from intermodal shipping.

 What is Drayage Service?

-In your intermodal shipment, you may be utilizing both rail and trucking transport.
-The short-distance trucking within the longer freight shipment is the “drayage” service.
+In an intermodal shipment, you may utilize both rail and trucking transport.
+The short-distance trucking within the longer freight shipment is referred to as a “drayage” service.

 Where to Arrange Intermodal Shipping